Category: Hashkafa

 He composed the following letter just two weeks after the arrival of the first group of Jews to arrive to North America:

-(See Jews of the New World for a discussion of the few Jews who preceded them, as well as the suggested genesis of Stuyvesant’s antisemitism)
+(See my book Jews of the New World for a discussion of the few Jews who preceded them, as well as a suggested genesis for Stuyvesant’s rabid antisemitism)

 “…The Jews who arrived would nearly all like to remain here.
 But learning that they-with their customary usury and deceitful trading with the Christians-were very repugnant to the inferior magistrates…we have, for the benefit of this weak and newly developing place and the land in general, deemed it useful to require them in a friendly way to depart; praying also…that this deceitful race-such hateful enemies and blasphemers of the name of C- -be not allowed further to infect and trouble the new colony…”

-Domine Johannes Megapolenis, New Amsterdam’s chief minister and clergyman, supported this sentiment, writing later, on March 18, 1655:
+This letter was given greater purchase when Domine Johannes Megapolenis, New Amsterdam’s chief minister and clergyman, composed a letter supporting such ugly sentiment, writing later, on March 18, 1655:

 “Last summer some Jews came here from Holland in order to trade… they came several times to my house, weeping and bemoaning their misery…”These gdless rascals, who are of no benefit to the country, but look at everything for their own profit, may be sent away from here…”